 Dividend Reinvestment Plan.
 The Company has adopted a distribution reinvestment plan that allows stockholders to have dividends or other distributions otherwise distributable to them invested in additional shares of Company common stock.
-The Company has registered 3,000,000 shares of common stock pursuant to the dividend reinvestment plan.
+The Company has registered 1,500,000 shares of common stock pursuant to the dividend reinvestment plan.
 The dividend reinvestment plan became effective on January 23, 2012.
-The purchase price per share is 95% of the price the Company was formerly selling its shares for \$10.00 per share.
+The purchase price per share is 95% of the price the Company was formerly selling its shares for \$9.50 per share.
 No sales commission or dealer manager fee will be paid on shares sold through the dividend reinvestment plan.
 The Company may amend, suspend or terminate the Plan at any time.
 Any such amendment, suspension or termination will be effective upon a designated dividend record date and notice of such amendment, suspension or termination will be sent to all Participants at least thirty (30) days prior to such record date.
-As of December 31, 2016, approximately \$16,325,429 or 1,718,466 shares of common stock have been issued under the dividend reinvestment plan to date.
+As of December 31, 2015, the third year under the plan, approximately \$13.9 million, or approximately 1,465,000 shares of common stock have been issued under the dividend reinvestment plan to date.